 Exploring your options has never been so fun.

-With a terrain that takes on all shapes and forms, Arizona boasts incredible scenery and adventures to follow suit.
+With a landscape that takes on all shapes and forms, Arizona boasts incredible scenery and adventures to follow suit.
 Wake up in Phoenix and start your day with a hike.
-Ranked as one of the best hiking cities in America by National Geographic and over 180 miles of trails to choose from, you’ll find a hike that’s prefect for your skill level and expectations.
+Ranked as one of the best hiking cities in America by National Geographic with over 180 miles of trails to choose from, you’ll find a hike that’s prefect for your skill level and expectations.

 Venture to Tucson and explore Saguaro National Park, an enchanting preserve filled with majestic cacti and exotic plant life.
-With 165 miles of hiking trails to take you through, there are many ways to enjoy viewing these sub-tropical giants and the exquisite habitats they encompass.
-And, since you’re in the neighborhood, carve out some time to visit the Arizona-Sonora Desert Museum, ranked Top 10 Museums in the country and #1 Tucson attraction by TripAdvisor.
-The Desert Museum is actually a combination zoo, botanical garden, art gallery, natural history museum and aquarium, and a must see for those visiting Southern Arizona.
+With 165 miles of hiking trails to take you through, there are many ways to enjoy viewing these sub-tropical giants and the unique habitats they encompass.
+And, since you’re in the neighborhood, carve out some time to visit the Pima Air & Space Museum, ranked #3 Tucson attraction by TripAdvisor.
+Pima Air & Space has over 80 acres of all things aviation and aerospace including an impressive “boneyard” where 4,000+ military aircraft have gone to retire — a must-see for those visiting Southern Arizona.

 Discriminating foodies love Arizona.
-The state is rapidly becoming known for its culinary excellence, thanks to James Beard and Forbes Five Star award winning restaurants, farm-to-table fare, food truck trends, American Indian specialties and, of course, authentic Southwestern cuisine.
-From sophisticated ambiance to rustic, down-home surroundings to romantic, candlelit dining, you’ll find an adventure to suit your taste in Arizona.
+The state is rapidly becoming known for its culinary excellence, thanks to James Beard and Forbes Five Star award-winning restaurants, farm-to-table fare, food truck trends, American Indian specialties and, of course, authentic Southwestern cuisine.
+From sophisticated ambiance to rustic, down-home surroundings to romantic candlelit dining, you’ll find an ambiance to suit your taste in Arizona.

 With cosmopolitan diversity and deep Native American roots, Arizona’s arts and culture scene is one of the most dynamic in the world.
 Visit Phoenix and tour the Heard Museum of Native Cultures and Art.
 The mission of this museum is to educate the public about the heritage, cultures and arts of American Indians, with an emphasis on the Southwest.
-Venture outside the city boundaries and into Scottsdale, where you’ll find the Scottsdale Museum of Contemporary Art (SMoCA).
-A unique and vital cultural resource for the Southwest, SMoCa is devoted to featuring the art, architecture and design of our time.
+Venture outside the city boundaries and into Scottsdale, where you’ll find the Western Spirit: Scottsdale’s Museum of the West, a modern space that celebrates the art, history, culture and unique stories of the 19 states comprising the American West.